aidmax/structurizr-cli-action/README.md

-# Structurizr-cli Action
+# structurizr-cli GitHub Action

-This action allows you to run `structurizr-cli`.
+This GitHub action allows you to run [structurizr-cli](https://github.com/structurizr/cli), a command line utility for [Structurizr](https://structurizr.com/) that allows you to create software architecture models based upon the [C4 model](https://c4model.com/) using a textual [domain specific language (DSL)](https://github.com/structurizr/dsl).

+Currently, the action supports the following functionality:

+- __Push__ content to a Structurizr workspace (the cloud service or an on-premises installation)
+  - A model and views defined using the [Structurizr DSL](https://github.com/structurizr/dsl)
+  - Markdown/AsciiDoc documentation
+  - Architecture Decision Records (ADRs)

 ## Usage